Misheck Chidzambwa

-Misheck Chidzambwa (nee Marimo; 1954/1955 – 24 June 2021) was a Zimbabwean football player and manager.
+Misheck Chidzambwa (née Marimo; 1954/1955 – 24 June 2021) was a Zimbabwean football player and manager.

 Early and personal life

 His older brother Sunday was also a footballer.
 Their original surname was Marimo.

 Playing career

 Chidzambwa played as a defender for Dynamos.
 He served as captain of the national team, captaining them to the Cecafa Senior Challenge Cup in 1985.
 He combined his football career with working for the police.
 He retired in 1987 due to injury.

 Coaching career

 Chidzambwa was on Clemens Westerhof's coaching staff when he was manager of the Zimbabwe national team.
 He succeeded Westerhof as manager in 2000, winning the Cosafa Cup.
 He also managed club sides Tanganda, Chapungu United, Sporting Lions and Blue Ribbon.
 With Tanganda he won the Castle Cup in 1993.
 He was fired by Blue Ribbon in 2011, and left football.
 In February 2017 he said he wanted to return to football.
 Later that year he returned to coaching at Universals, also occasionally playing for the club.